-The Master of Public Health (MPH) in Health Services Administration curriculum is comprised of specifically targeted courses, with a goal to graduate highly qualified health care administrators.
+The MPH in Health Services Administration curriculum is comprised of specifically targeted courses, with a goal to graduate highly qualified health care administrators.
 The unique combination of public health and health care administration classes in this accredited curriculum will provide students with the tools they need to understand the multifaceted administrative and business aspects of 21st century health care.

-The online Master of Public Health in Health Services Administration is designed for working professionals.
+The Online MPH in Health Services Administration is designed for working professionals.
 Coursework is 100% online and students complete one course every seven and a half weeks.

 The Graduate Certificate in Health Services Administration offers Tucson or Phoenix-based working health professionals and graduate students an opportunity to advance their health administration training.
 Upon completion of the certificate program, students will have knowledge and skills in the following areas: strategic planning, budgeting and finance, health care economics and policy, health care quality and safety, and health services administration.

 Faculty in Health Services Administration have expertise in the following areas:

 - Public health law and ethics

 In addition, the College of Public Health offers a small, diverse student body with a corresponding low faculty to student ratio.
 These factors encourage an effective advising and mentoring environment.
 The College and the program reflect student and research diversity, resulting in a robust learning atmosphere.